Reviewing CalAmp Corp. (CAMP)'s and Polar Power Inc. (NASDAQ:POLA)'s results | New Business Observer

-Both CalAmp Corp.
-(NASDAQ:CAMP) and Polar Power Inc. (NASDAQ:POLA) are Communication Equipment companies, competing one another.
-We will compare their institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.
+As Communication Equipment businesses, CalAmp Corp.
+(NASDAQ:CAMP) and Polar Power Inc. (NASDAQ:POLA), are affected by contrast.
+This especially applies to their profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation.

 |Gross Revenue